 Enjoy these comforting, delicious healthy fall dinner recipes in the cooler weather!
 These are perfect to feed a crowd or a weeknight dinner for the family.

 It’s officially November!
 Which means if you weren’t already putting pumpkin in everything and dusting off your slow cooker, it’s time to start now.

 Isn’t fall great?
 The weather is not too hot, not too cold, the trees are all changing colors, and cool nights are spent watching a movie with the family drinking hot chocolate.
 It’s the perfect time of year!

-The best part, though, may be the food.
+The best part, though, is the food.
 Cooler weather means hearty comfort food.
 Think soups, chilis, roasted veggies, and all the squash.
 That doesn’t mean it can’t be healthy!
 All of these healthy fall dinner recipes are delicious and nutritious.
-They’re great for serving for a dinner party, or just to the family on a cozy weeknight.
+They’re great for serving for a dinner party or just to the family on a cozy weeknight.
 Enjoy!

 This Pumpkin Chia Pudding is a healthy way to indulge a pumpkin pie craving.
 The kids will love this dessert-for-breakfast recipe!
 Gluten-free/vegetarian.